josefbitzenhofer/sheets-backup/README.md

 Might look something like `/home/username/Documents/venv/bin/python3`.

-Please enter:
+Please enter or copy and paste:
 `00 11 * * * PATHtoPYTHON PATHNAME/behaviormetadataBackup/behaviormetadataBackup/main.py`

 ### Step 3:
 Then press `esc` on your keyboard.
-Enter `:wq` and press `enter` to leave the editor.
+Enter `:wq` and press `enter` on your keyboard to leave the editor.
 > Note: Sometimes, you will be prompted to allow the edits.
 (MacOS)
-> Note: The first time you have to give Python access to your files and your network.
+> Note: The first timem, you have to give Python access to your files and your network.
 (MacOS)

 In summary, `main.py` will be running **every day** at **11 am**.

 ### Pro tips:
-> You can check if you set up the cronjob correctly by entering `crontab -l` into your terminal.
+> You can check if you set up the cronjob correctly by entering `crontab -l` into your terminal and pressing `enter` on your keyboard.
-It should show the cronjob for the backup which you hopefully just set up.
+It should show the cronjob for the backup which you just set up.

-> You can **delete** the cronjob by repating steps 1 and 2.
+> You can **delete** the cronjob by repeating steps 1 and 2.
 Just erase the cron job command.

 > If you want to change the time and date of the cronjob, see this [tutorial](https://medium.com/@justin_ng/how-to-run-your-script-on-a-schedule-using-crontab-on-macos-a-step-by-step-guide-a7ba539acf76) for guidance.